 YOUNG PEOPLE: Our children’s activities have been suspended for now but Sandra and Fr Michael are working at maintaining contact with Youth in Action through our new webpage on this site and by other means.

-A reading from the first book of Samuel.
+A reading from the book of the prophet Jeremiah.

 This is the Word of the Lord.